VirgilSecurity/demo-nexmo-chat-android/README.md

     "name", customFields)
 ```

-You need Application Private key to create Virgil Card.
-Since you shouldn't store Application Key on mobile devices, Virgil Card should be created on server side.
+You need Application Private Key to create Virgil Card.
+Since you shouldn't store Application Key on mobile devices, Virgil Card should be created on the server side.
 Demo Application creates Virgil Card during registration.

 ```kotlin